sodascience/metasyn/docs/source/faq.rst

    # Call the fit_dataframe() function, passing in the `var_spec` dictionary as the `spec` argument
    mf = MetaFrame.fit_dataframe(df, var_specs=var_specs)

-More information on how to use the optional parameters in the :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.metaframe.MetaFrame.fit_dataframe>` function can be found in :doc:`/usage/generating_metaframes` under :ref:`optionalparams`.
+More information on how to use the optional parameters in the :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.metaframe.MetaFrame.fit_dataframe>` function can be found in :doc:`improve_synth`.

-You can also set the uniqueness of a variable in the :doc:`configuration file <usage/config_files>`
+You can also set the uniqueness of a variable in the :doc:`configuration file <improve_synth>`

 **I found a bug/issue, where can I report it?**
 -----------------------------------------------
 If you encounter any bugs or have identified an issue with metasyn, we encourage you to report it on our `GitHub issue tracker <https://github.com/sodascience/metasyn/issues>`_.
 This allows us to track and address the problem efficiently.
-Alternatively, you can find out how to contact us through the details provided in our :doc:`contact page </about/contact>`.
+Alternatively, you can find out how to contact us through the details provided in our :ref:`contact page <contact us>`.

 **I would like to contribute to the project, how do I get started?**
 ---------------------------------------------------------------------